Execution drift

 Your Guide for Translating Strategies Into Action

 This book reveals the three most destructive leadership habits that quietly sabotage execution, erode trust, and breed change resistance.
-Drawing on decades of research and real-world case studies, it uncovers how these patterns ripple through culture, fragment alignment, and leave employees cynical about every “new initiative.”
+Drawing on decades of research and real-world case studies, it uncovers how these patterns ripple through culture, fragment alignment, and leave employees cynical about every “new strategy.”

 With vivid examples and immediately applicable tools, it shows leaders how to redirect unproductive energy, align their organizations, and embed strategy into daily decisions.